Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     var metadata = mediaController.GetMetadata();
     ```

-The following table lists all the media control metadata properties the client can request from the server.
+The following table lists all the media control metadata properties the client can request from the server:

 **Table: Media control metadata properties**